TheYoBots/Lishogi-Bot/README.md

 # Acknowledgements

-Thanks to the Lichess Team for creating a [repository](https://github.com/ShailChoksi/lichess-bot) that could be easily accessed and modified to help converting it to a format that supports Lishogi and for running an [API](https://lichess.org/api) which is used by lishogi.
-Thanks to the [Tasuku SUENAGA a.k.a. gunyarakun](https://github.com/gunyarakun) and his [python-shogi](https://github.com/gunyarakun) code which allows engine communication seamlessly.
+Thanks to the Lichess Team for creating a [repository](https://github.com/ShailChoksi/lichess-bot) that could be easily accessed and modified to help converting it to a format that supports Lishogi.
+Thanks to [Tasuku SUENAGA a.k.a. gunyarakun](https://github.com/gunyarakun) and his [python-shogi](https://pypi.org/pypi/python-shogi/) code which allows engine communication seamlessly.
 Thanks to  [WandererXII](https://github.com/WandererXII) for all his effort and help.